 Malnutrition is the single greatest threat to child survival.
 Each year, 3.1 million children die from hunger-related causes – a staggering 45% of all child deaths globally.
 But there are solutions to malnutrition.

 Malnutrition is predictable, preventable, and treatable, and defeating hunger on a global scale is affordable.
 No child should die of hunger and malnutrition.

-In this section we will discuss: What is Acute Malnutrition; Types of Acute Malnutrition; Underlying Causes of Malnutrition; Solutions to Malnutrition; and Action Against Hunger’s Role in the Battle Against Malnutrition; and What is Therapeutic Food?
+In this section we will discuss: What is Acute Malnutrition; Types of Acute Malnutrition; Underlying Causes of Malnutrition; Solutions to Malnutrition; Action Against Hunger’s Role in the Battle Against Malnutrition; and What is Therapeutic Food?